replikativ/kabel/README.md

 general middlewares themselves form a "wire" and can filter, transform, inject and pass through messages.

+### Serialization

+Serialization is also done in a middleware, a transit middleware is currently provided and used by default.
+If you do not use any serialization middleware than a simple `pr-str <-> read-string` mechanism is combined with the

+### External

 We provide the following middlewares separately: - [Passwordless authentication (and authorisation)](https://github.com/replikativ/kabel-auth) based on